 This lecture was so successful that Bishop Shehan and Father Halloran, in gratitude, designated the sanctuary of Saint Catherine of Siena Church as a gift of Bishop Sheen.
 Then an Auxiliary Bishop of New York and National Director of the Society for the Propagation of the Faith, Bishop Sheen went on to serve as Bishop of Rochester, New York, and later as Titular Archbishop of Newport.
 He died on December 9, 1979, and is interred in the crypt of Saint Patrick’s Cathedral in New York City.
 His cause for beatification and canonization has been introduced.

 Ground was broken for our parish church in August of 1957, the year which appears on the church’s cornerstone.
-The church is designed in the Norman Gothic style by Architect J. Gerald Phelan.
+The church was designed in the Norman Gothic style by Architect J. Gerald Phelan.
 Its stained glass windows – depicting Apostles, Religious Founders, and the patron saints of the Catholic churches in the City of Bridgeport – were crafted in Brussels, Belgium, and are signed by the artisan, J. Vosch.

 The church was constructed by the E&F Construction Company of Bridgeport, and was blessed for liturgical use on September 21, 1958.
 The Mass was celebrated by Father Halloran, with Father John J. Bennett as Deacon and Father Daniel J. Foley as Subdeacon; the homilist was Father Joseph A. Heffernan.
 The Fairfield University Alumni Glee Club served as the choir for the Mass, and the organist was Father Thomas A. Murphy, S.J.
 Bishop Shehan was present in choro for the Mass and blessed the church.